STEPS Program Frequently Asked Questions

 Q: How much Spanish do I need to know to participate in STEPS?
 How will this be assessed?

-A: To take the courses Bilingual Language Acquisition or Diversity in Clinical Practice, no Spanish knowledge is required.
+A: To take the courses Bilingual Language Acquisition, no Spanish knowledge is required.
 At least intermediate knowledge of Spanish is required to take the Spanish Language Acquisition course.
 To participate in STEPS fully, including all courses and clinical practica, fluency in Spanish is required.
-This includes high-intermediate proficiency in listening and speaking skills as measured by an interview over the phone prior to admission to the STEPS program.
+This includes low-advanced proficiency in listening and speaking skills as measured by an interview over the phone prior to admission to the STEPS program.
 Ability to read and write in Spanish is also expected.

 Q: How do I indicate my interest in the STEPS program?

 A: Students should indicate their interest in STEPS in their statement of purpose included in their application, and e-mail the STEPS director, Dr. Raquel Anderson (firstname.lastname@example.org) informing that they have applied to our master’s program in speech-language pathology.

 Q: Will I get special certification as a result of participating in the STEPS program?